Nelson Lodge

-Nelson Lodge is a heritage-listed residence at 125 Unwins Bridge Road, Tempe, Inner West Council, New South Wales, Australia.
+Nelson Lodge is a heritage-listed residence at 125 Unwins Bridge Road, Tempe, New South Wales, Australia.
 It was built in 1858.
 It is also known as Milford Haven and Leinster Hall.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Early land grants and farms

 The earliest European occupant of the Cooks River was Sergeant Thomas Smyth who arrived with Governor Phillip in the First Fleet.
 On 8 October 1799 he was granted 470 acres and became the first large landowner in the southern section of the Marrickville area.

 When Thomas Smyth died in 1804 his farm was acquired by Robert Campbell (senior) who between 1831 and 1838 carved up the property into 42 farmlets ranging from 4 to 12 acres.
 The Cooks River area was known for its market gardens, orchards and small farms and were an important part of the local economy from the mid-nineteenth century.

 Robert Campbell sold the property to Henry Mace, a chemist on 30 December 1837.
 When Henry Mace died on 31 December 1856 Thomas Crittenden and William Perry became the trustees.

 It was during the 1820s and 1830s that saw the beginning of change to the Tempe area.
 Alexander Brodie Spark, one of Sydney's leading merchants and traders purchased land known as Packer's Farm, Cooks River.
 He set about building Tempe House in 1836 designed by John Verge that was to become one of Sydney's showpiece estates at the time.
 In the 1840s Spark planned a model village in proximity to Tempe Estate and this no doubt would have been most attractive to prospective buyers.

 On 13 May 1857 William Wells purchased the property at a public auction paying the sum of 331 pounds for the property measuring 10 acres and 6 perches (4.07ha).